-- Include an analysis of the achievement of previous goals - Be based on the pertinent data from the school, including, but not limited to, the results of the school's DTSDE review or Progress Review Comprehensive needs assessment process, a review of additional State-reported and State-supported data, the results of the school's resource audit, and data from annual surveys - Identify the measures for which the school has been identified - Identify the initiatives that will be implemented within each of the six DTSDE Tenets to positively affect student learning - Explicitly delineate the school's plan for annually increasing student performance through comprehensive instructional programs and services, as well as the plan for enhancement of teacher and leader effectiveness.
+- Include an analysis of the achievement of previous goals - Be based on the pertinent data from the school, including, but not limited to, the results of the school's Comprehensive needs assessment process, a review of additional Statereported and State-supported data, the results of the school's resource audit, and data from annual surveys - Identify the measures for which the school has been identified - Identify the initiatives that will be implemented - Explicitly delineate the school's plan for annually increasing student performance through comprehensive instructional programs and services, as well as the plan for enhancement of teacher and leader effectiveness.
 The SCEP must focus on the accountability subgroup(s) and measures for which the school has been identified. - Be developed in consultation with parents, school staff, and others in accordance with the requirements of Commissioner's Regulations §100.11 pertaining to Shared-Decision Making in order to provide a meaningful opportunity for stakeholders to participate in the development of the plan and comment on the SCEP before it is approved.
 The plan must be formally approved by the school board and be made widely available through public means, such as posting on the Internet, distribution through the media, and distribution through public agencies.
 In addition, the plan will include a section that outlines the extent of stakeholder involvement in the improvement planning process.
 The State will reject plans from CSI schools that do not provide adequate evidence of involvement from parents and families. - Be implemented no later than the beginning of the first day of regular student attendance